 Vitamin D – Are you in the dark?

-With the shortest day of the year at hand, darkness looms much of the day.
-We all need to ensure an adequate Vitamin D intake during this time of limited sunlight, since it’s almost impossible to produce Vitamin D in the skin at this time of year.
+As the days grow shorter and colder at this time of year, we get much less opportunity to expose our skin to sunlight.
+We all need to ensure an adequate Vitamin D intake during the winter months, since it’s almost impossible to produce Vitamin D in the skin at this time of year.
 In fact, there’s been a lot in the news recently about Vitamin D. You may be wondering what the fuss is about, and whether vegetarians and vegans need to worry about it more than anyone else, so we’ve gathered the latest facts to help you decide what to do.

 Until the turn of the twentieth century, many children all over the country suffered from a devastating disease called rickets.
 Because of rickets, many kids grew up with deformed skeletons.
 No one knew what caused it.
 When vitamin D was discovered, and subsequently added to milk and other foods as a supplement, rickets, and the disfigurement that went with it disappeared, so for a long time vitamin D was only thought of as the anti-rickets vitamin.
 But recently rickets has been making a comeback, and medical science has also discovered that adults deficient in vitamin D may pay a heavy price.
 Vitamin D deficiency may be the most common vitamin deficiency in America today.
 Some reports show that as much as 60% of the American public is vitamin D deficient.